 2. Set a “Breakthrough” Goal

-When setting goals, it’s important to include a few that will make us stretch and grow to achieve them.
+When setting your goals, it’s important to include a few that will make us stretch and grow to achieve them.
 These might be learning a new skill or trying something that is uncomfortable and maybe a little frightening, such as public speaking.
 It also helps to set a breakthrough goal that would represent a quantum leap.

 Examples goals that require a breakthrough include: publishing a book, starting a business, getting on Oprah, winning a gold medal at the Olympics, or getting elected president of your industry association.